 Vietnam is a multi-religions with many religions such as Buddhism and Catholicism, so temples and pagodas are omnipresent, most of which don’t require entrance fee.

-Free cheap things to do in Hanoi here:
+Free and cheap things to do in Hanoi here: